Chirag-ahir/SFC-Preparation/README.md

 Production: You can use https://login.salesforce.com/<br>
 Sandbox: You can use http://test.salesforce.com/

+How to login to sandbox?<br>
+Users can log into the sandbox at https://test.salesforce.com by appending .sandbox_name to their Salesforce usernames.
+For example, if a username for a production organization is user1@acme.com, and the sandbox is named “test”, then the modified username to log into the sandbox is user1@acme.com.test.

 What's the difference between page layouts and field-level security?<br>
 Unlike page layouts, which only control the visibility of fields on detail and edit pages, field-level security controls the visibility of fields in any part of the app, including related lists, list views, reports, and search results.